balder-dev/balder/doc/source/api/connections.rst

 Basic ``Connection``
 ====================

-The basic :class:`Connection` class is the master class of every Connection.
+The basic :class:`Connection` class is the master class of every connection.
 It can always be used as container for your sub-tree connection too.

 .. autoclass:: balder.Connection